blazaropinto/pfam-docs/docs/source/restful-interface.rst

   /search/sequence/graphic/adabec68-703f-48c4-bec7-07f1ab965fbb

-Check the `domain graphics documentation <http://pfam.xfam.org/help#tabview=tab9>`_ for details on how you can use the JSON string locally.
+Check the :ref:`guide-to-graphics` for details on how you can use the JSON string locally.